Tandem place choice

 Budva and Becici belong to the same central-coast flying direction, but they answer different visitor situations.
 Budva is the town-base entry.
 Becici is the resort-stay entry near the beach and hotel area.

 Petrovac and Bar are real southern-coast choices with scenic continuation through Paragliding Beauty.
 Kotor is the Bay choice.
-Durmitor is the seasonal inland mountain route from June to October.
+Durmitor is the seasonal inland mountain route, usually planned inside the June-to-October frame.

 For most travelers, the practical question is not “which place is best?”
 It is: